BubbleBusters: tackling medical isolation

 See how Archie’s ‘Archiebot’ has helped him to reconnect with school and his friends.
 Feature courtesy of the Sky Kids news programme FYI in May 2021.

-As part of the project we’re aiming to trial a range of telepresent devices to enable comparisons in terms of accessibility and functionality.
-We’re using the AV1 robots from No Isolation, and other such devices include Double Robotic’s Double 2 (left in image), and the GenieConnect (right) from Service Robotics Ltd.
+As part of the project we’re aiming to trial a range of telepresence devices to enable comparisons in terms of accessibility and functionality.
+We’re using the AV1 robots from No Isolation, and other devices including Double Robotic’s Double 3 and the GenieConnect from Service Robotics Ltd.

 Apply for help